 #5 Pack Your Canvas Bag

 Pack a canvas bag that folds down to next to nothing and you’ll be surprised how often you use it.
-Store it in your day pack, handbag, pocket or whatever you know you’ll always have on you so you’re never caught out.
+Store it in your day pack/handbag/pocket and you know you’ll always have it on you so you’re never caught out.
 Whether you’re shopping for food, souvenirs, clothes or you just need a beach bag for the day, you’ll be able to pull it out.